vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Basic-Concepts/fibonacci.md

-## Fibonacci State Machine

 Designing a simple zero-knowledge cryptographic tool or app can involve a lot of intricacies.
 Consider now, how complex it is to develop a zkEVM.
 It is a huge and complex project.

 In this document we breakdown the complexities of the Polygon zkEVM's design in terms of a simplified example, a Fibonacci State Machine.
 The aim is to illustrate, in a generic sense, how the state machine approach has been implemented to realise the Polygon zkEVM.